-The Company currently generates revenue from the California Institute for Regenerative Medicine pursuant to a research subaward agreement (see Note 4), which provides the Company with payments in return for certain research and development activities over a contractually defined period.
-Revenue from such subaward is recognized in the period during which the related qualifying services are rendered and costs are incurred, provided that the applicable conditions under the subaward agreement have been met.
+The Company generates revenue from certain grant awards or a research subaward (the "Grant Awards") (see Note 5), which provides the Company with payments in return for certain research and development activities over a contractually defined period.
+Revenue from such Grant Awards is recognized in the period during which the related qualifying services are rendered and costs are incurred, provided that the applicable conditions under the Grant Awards have been met.

-The subaward agreement is on a best-effort basis and does not require scientific achievement as a performance obligation.
-All fees received under the agreement are non-refundable.
-The costs associated with the agreement are expensed as incurred and reflected as a component of research and development expense in the accompanying consolidated statements of operations.
+The Grant Awards are on a best-efforts basis and do not require scientific achievement as a performance obligation.
+The Grant Awards are non-refundable.
+The costs associated with the Grant Awards are expensed as incurred and reflected as a component of research and development expense in the accompanying consolidated statements of operations.

-Funds received from the subaward agreement are recorded as revenue as the Company is the principal participant in the arrangement because the activities under the subaward are part of the Company's development programs.
+Funds received from the Grant Awards are recorded as revenue as the Company is the principal participant in the arrangement because the activities under the Grant Awards are part of the Company's development programs.
 In those instances where the Company first receives consideration in advance of providing underlying services, the Company classifies such consideration as deferred revenue until (or as) the Company provides the underlying services.
 In those instances where the Company first provides the underlying services prior to its receipt of consideration, the Company records a grant receivable.
-At December 31, 2020 and 2019, the Company had deferred grant revenue of \$1.6 million and \$3.6 million, respectively.